 Once you have finished, you can check it off your list and set a new goal for yourself!

-- Write your goals down – use a journal or a calendar to keep track
+- Write your goals down

 - Share your goals with family and friends